benedekrozemberczki/karateclub/docs/source/notes/introduction.rst

     model.fit(g)
     embedding = model.get_embedding()

 Looking at these two snippets the advantage of the API driven design is evident.
 One had to change the import of the model.
-As the default hyperparameters are already set only the model construction was changed.
+Only the model construction was changed and the default hyperparameters are already set.
 The provided public methods are the same.
-And embedding is learned with ``fit`` and it is returned by
+An embedding is learned with ``fit`` and it is returned by ``get_embedding``.
-``get_embedding``.